minoda-lab/universc/README.Rmd

 of the same technology with different whitelist barcodes cannot be run cannot be run simultaneousely (the tool will also check for this to avoid causing problems with existing runs).
 Multiple samples of the same technology with the same barcode whitelist can be run simultaneously.

+If you are using `UniverSC` you should also do so to run 10x Genomics data.
+If you wish to restore cellranger to default settings, see the [installation](#Uninstalling) or [troubleshooting](#Debugging) sections below.

 #### Pre-set configurations

 -  10x Genomics (version automatically detected): 10x, chromium